 - Open the Apple AirPods case to enable pairing.

-- When the AirPods appear, confirm pairing.
+- When the AirPods appear on screen, tap on them and confirm pairing.

 - If they don't appear, push and hold the button on the rear of the AirPods case until the LED light between the AirPods flashes.
 This puts the AirPods in pairing mode and you can repeat step 4.